RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    To allow for communication between R processes running on different compute nodes your job needs to meet the following requirements:

-   - the desired R software package must be using MPI, specifically must use *library('Rmpi')*.
+     - Your desired R software package must be using MPI, specifically must use *library('Rmpi')*.
 The desired software package and the *Rmpi* library must be installed by the user.
 Before installing load one of the MPI modules in addition to your R module.
-     For example for *R/4.3.3* use *openmpi/4.1.2/gcc.11.2.0*
+       For example for *R/4.3.3* use *openmpi/4.1.2/gcc.11.2.0*.
-   - your submit script must load the same R and MPI modules that were used for the library install.
+     - Your submit script must load the same R and MPI modules that were used for the library install.
-   - your submit script must request a number of nodes and a number of CPUs to use.
+     - Your submit script must request a number of nodes and a number of CPUs to use.
-   - your submit script actual execute command must use ``mpirun``
+     - Your submit script actual execute command must use ``mpirun``.

 .. _job rstudio: